Value of Information in Social Learning: Results

-\end{proposition} Recall that the necessary condition in Theorem \ref{thm_characterization} requires that $\pi$ induces unbounded beliefs if $\pi \succsim_S \pi'$.
-Then, by Proposition \ref{lemma_equivalent_condition_weak_order}, the sufficient condition in Theorem \ref{thm_sufficient_condition} indicates that $\pi$ is more socially valuable than $\pi'$ if $\pi$ assigns a sufficiently high probability to disclosing conclusive signals about each state.
+\end{proposition} Recall that the necessary condition in Theorem \ref{thm_characterization} requires that $\pi$ induces unbounded beliefs if $\pi$ is more socially valuable than $\pi'$ and $\pi'$ is not no information.
+Then, by Proposition \ref{prop_equivalent_sufficient_condition}, the sufficient condition in Theorem \ref{thm_sufficient_condition} indicates that $\pi$ is more socially valuable than $\pi'$ if $\pi$ assigns a sufficiently high probability to disclosing conclusive signals about each state.

+As a remark, the sufficient condition in Theorem \ref{thm_sufficient_condition} is independent of the prior $\mu_{0}$, as the equivalent inequality condition in Proposition \ref{prop_equivalent_sufficient_condition} does not depend on $\mu_{0}$.
+Thus, if there exists a mixture of full and no information between $\pi$ and $\pi'$ in the Blackwell order for some prior, then such a mixture exists for every prior.